Excellence in Research & Development

 The technology also has the potential to be used in treatments for a wide range of other rare diseases that would complement our business, including those within the company’s current product portfolio.

-These capabilities manifest themselves in our innovative Immunology & Neurology, Haematology & Thrombosis, Cardiovascular & Metabolic, Transplant and Respiratory products.
+These capabilities manifest themselves in our innovative Immunology, Haematology, Cardiovascular & Metabolic, Transplant, and Respiratory products.

 CSL Behring remains focused on easing the burden of care and improving the lives of patients with rare bleeding disorders.
 Additionally, we are undertaking exciting research and development efforts to explore new indications in haematology as well as novel therapeutics in haemostasis and thrombosis.
 We have made major advancements in haemophilia A and B in recent years with the launches of our internally developed family of novel recombinant coagulation factor medicines.
 Our haemophilia research strategy is based on maximizing the value and performance of our existing coagulation therapies and developing new protein-based therapies to treat bleeding disorders and increase the quality of life for patients.

 Despite the remarkable advances in solid organ transplantation reflected by improved patient and graft survival rates, the treatment and management of solid organ transplant recipients remains a complex area of modern medicine.
 Organ transplant recipients are required to take life-long immunosuppressive medication to prevent their own immune systems from rejecting the donor organ (allograft).
 While current standard of care is very effective in the prevention and treatment of acute rejection, chronic rejection remains a high unmet medical need and is responsible for most cases of allograft failure.
-Our plasma derived C1 Esterase Inhibitor (C1-INH) product is currently being investigated in a clinical trial to treat one form of rejection (antibody mediated rejection) in kidney transplant recipients.
+Clazakizumab (CSL300), our anti-interleukin-6 (IL6) monoclonal antibody, is currently being investigated in a Phase III clinical trial for the potential treatment of chronic active antibody-mediated rejection (AMR), the leading cause of long-term rejection in kidney transplant recipients.

 Chronic respiratory diseases impose an enormous burden on patients and society and are a leading causes of death and disability worldwide.
 To address this need, CSL is investigating new clinical treatments for respiratory diseases using our plasma-derived immunoglobulins and proteins and novel recombinant monoclonal antibodies.